 There will be organized activities for all students included in the conference fees.
 Together we will spend time at the beaches of the Great Lakes, enjoy concerts, sporting events, parties, cultural events and a have a free day to explore Niagara Falls.
 There will also be opportunities to go to restaurants, shop, play sports, sing, dance, play music, exercise, cook, explore the city and to really get to know each other and form life-long friendships.

 Accommodations and Meals

-About half of the participants will stay in hostel housing at The Charter Place with 3-5 bunk beds per room.
-For this group, most meals are included (unless there is an offsite activity or free time).
+Participants will stay in hostel housing at The Charter Place with several bunk beds per room.
+Most meals are included (unless there is an offsite activity or free time).
 The location is near a large park for running, zoo, many restaurants, and a movie theater.
-Others will stay six in a room at a hotel with hot breakfast provided and kitchen in each room about 6 Km from The Charter Place on a bus line.
-Transportation to and from The Charter Place will vary, some enjoy the walk/run, there will be vans or the bus.
-We will provide lunch, followed by afternoon dissection, returning to the hotel for dinner on your own.
+By request, at the time of registration, for an extra fee others will stay at a hotel.
+Transportation to and from The Charter Place would be independent.
+For students staying off campus, we will provide lunch if followed by afternoon dissection, returning to the hotel for dinner on your own.
 Some nights there will be evening activities and dinners for all.

 351 Tacoma Avenue